How to celebrate a Christmas birthday

 Christmas birthday party ideas

 As we all know, Christmas is not only known as the most wonderful time of the year but perhaps the most expensive too.
-Therefore, it’s understandable that friends and family might be watching their pennies even more closely this time of year.
-However, it goes without saying that not all plans have to be expensive and who doesn’t love a good birthday party?
+So, it’s understandable that friends and family might be watching their pennies even more closely at this time of year.
+But it goes without saying that not all plans have to be expensive, and who doesn’t love a good birthday party?

-If you still want to mark the occasion but in need of some inspiration, here are some of our Christmas birthday party ideas:
+If you still want to mark the occasion but need inspiration, here are some of our favourite Christmas birthday party ideas:

 It’s not fair that Christmas birthdays can be overlooked, so why not celebrate the two occasions completely separately?
 The 25th can be a typical Christmas for the family including everyone opening their presents in the morning and enjoying a festive feast.
-Then on the 26th, aka Boxing Day, you can focus on the birthday celebrations complete with a completely different theme and absolutely no mention of Christmas allowed.
-Let’s be honest, it’s only fair that the birthday boy or girl is the centre of attention on their special day.
+Then on the 26th, aka Boxing Day, you can focus on the birthday celebrations with a completely different theme (and absolutely no mention of Christmas allowed).

-Alternatively, if you prefer to celebrate on the 25th then you could split the day in half by celebrating one occasion in the morning and the other in the afternoon.
+Or, if you prefer to celebrate your birthday on Christmas day, you could split the day in half, celebrating one occasion in the morning and the other in the afternoon!

-Alternatively, those who truly thrive throughout the festive season can truly embrace the Christmas spirit with an epic party!
+If you thrive during the festive season, why not mark your Christmas birthday with an epic festive celebration?
 Invite all your family and friends over and have a jolly ol’ time together stuffing your face with yummy food and treats while dancing along to all your favourite Christmas songs.
-After all, you might as well take advantage of having a birthday on Christmas day and both only come once a year!
+After all, you might as well take advantage of having a birthday on Christmas day!

 Typically, there are lots of things going on in December such as office parties, other festive parties with friends and family, and later in the month, there are even New Year’s Eve parties too.
 If you’re not really feeling like adding another party to the list, there’s always the option of going out and doing something else for your birthday instead.
 Think ice skating, a trip to the theatre, or a spa day to name a few, the options are endless!